jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 You will then have a progress bar, showing the progress of the current step as well as the target that this bar represents just below.

-Under the bar you have a active timer, showing you have far along the timeline for the step you are.
+Under the bar you have a active timer, showing you how far along the timeline for the step you are.

-Lastly in the middel you have a pause symbol, this aborts the current brew and sends you back to the Brew screen describe previously.
+Lastly in the middle you have a pause symbol, this aborts the current brew and sends you back to the Brew screen described previously.

-In the very bottom you have a arrow up symbol, if you swipe up from this, it will take you to the main menu.
+In the very bottom you have an arrow up symbol, if you swipe up from this, it will take you to the main menu.

 ### Steam screen